Radiofrequency Nerve Ablation (Rhizotomy) Specialist Serving DFW, Frisco, Sunnyvale, and Mesquite TX

-Once the procedure is done, many patients feel a bruise-like feeling for a couple days.
-The desired pain relief from the nerve ablation may take about 5-7 days to begin and up to 4 weeks to experience the full pain relief.
+Once the procedure is done, many patients feel a bruise-like feeling for a couple of days.
+The desired pain relief from the nerve ablation may take about 5-7 days to begin and up to 4 weeks to experience full pain relief.
 Post-treatment care is often coupled with physical therapy to maximize the benefits of radiofrequency nerve ablation.

 *Individual Result May Vary*